The following questions are simply to give readers an idea of who Matthijs van Boxsel is…

 Compare it with fish: a lot of fish tend to swim in shoals [to look like one big fish to a predator, or because it is easier to move this way] ; they are genetically programmed to swim after the fish before them; but there is always one fish swimming in front; and indeed scientists have fished them out of the water to discover that they had a genetic deviation.
 The beauty of it is that as soon the one in front was removed, a spontaneous deviation occurred in one of the other fishes.
 Think about that, when you have an argument with your boss.

+How would you describe yourself?
 As one whose stupidity forced him to develop all his qualities to an incredible level.
 Stupidity has become my most redeeming quality.
-Indeed I got a cum laude for my thesis on stupidity at university, because, as my professor told me: stupidity is your strongest point.1993.bio421.w
+Indeed I got a cum laude for my thesis on stupidity at university, because, as my professor told me: stupidity is your strongest point.

+Have you written any other books that people in England may not know about?
 I have written three short books on stupidity in the 80’s.
 In 2002 I published Morosophy, a book studying the 100 most stupid Dutch theories of the 20th century.
 I published a book with anagrammatical-pornographic poetry, called Sexbol (sex in the head (dutch: bol), as well as an anagram of Boxsel).
 Actually I am finishing The Topography of Stupidity, the fourth of seven books on stupidity.
 (Following next: The Theology of Stupidity; Stupidity, Sex and Sports; The Aesthetics of Stupidity; The Economy of Stupidity.)
 And I am the editor of a magazine on ‘Pataphysics.

+Aside from lecturing and writing about stupidity, how do you like to spend your time?
 Reading.
 (Robert Musil, Borges, Henri Michaux, Chesterton, Themerson.)
 Participating in pataphysical activities (counting waves; trying to figure out the surface of God; weighing a kiss).
 Listening to Strawinsky.
 Being at my home in France, on my bike in the mountains, afterwards diving in the river.
 Eating fresh figs.

 The following are more related to The Encyclopaedia Of Stupidity

 How long have you studied stupidity for?
 Since 1980.
 After reading the book by Robert Musil, I changed studies: from Dutch Literature, to comparative literature, only to be able to write on the subject.
 But the blind rage and paralyzing shame when confronted with my own stupidity and that of my friends was already there; it was bad for my stomach, so I had to find a way out.
 In contrast to most of the books on stupidity, The Encyclopaedia of Stupidity is not a rancourous, gloomy book.
 It is not an expression of selfpity or selfcomplaint.
 The book doesn not attack stupidity in an agressive way.
-It is not another book 2.Domheid.Engels.353with gaffes, blunders and the like.
+It is not another book with gaffes, blunders and the like.
 It is a serious attempt to understand the mechanisms of stupidity.
 The book is festive from the start.
 It’s an optimistic book!
 Stupidity is being accepted as a necessary force.
 Our culture is the result of a series of succesfull failures.
 The Encyclopaedia of Stupidity is a modern Praise of Folly.

 How was the encyclopaedia compiled?
 Actually: it is not a compilation.
 There are already a lot of good (mainly French and German) books trying to compile the ideas of other people on the subject.
 Anyone with enough gusto can do that.
 I am trying something else; I want to build or to recontruct the world of stupidity; its coordinates cross the ones of the world we are living in.
 In fact it is a universe of its own, with its own flora and fauna, its own language, its own topography, ist own logica and moral.
-This world is surrounding us, and inside us, but we tend to neglect it, or even to ignore it.Mantegna895.b
+This world is surrounding us, and inside us, but we tend to neglect it, or even to ignore it.

 My books are more like the old mediaeval encyclopaedias: fact and fiction together; not an alphabetical but a thematical order.
 On the one hand an attempt to assemble all that has been written, painted and composed on stupidity through the ages; at the other an attempt to develop an original theory of stupidity, that enables me to see the material in an new light.
 The book that has been published in English is an overall introduction to the subject.

 Looking for a subject for a thesis I had to write at university, I found in 1980 the briljant speech made by the Austrian writer Robert Musil in 1937 On stupidity, a bitter attack on the austrian nazi’s as well as a serious attempt to fathom the logic of stupidity.
 I was looking for the sources of his book, and I assembled hundres of serious, often unintentional witty books on stupidity by theologians , philosophers, sociologists.
 Stupidity was defined as a quality of its own, not a lack of intelligence.
 This was confirmed by allegorical prints from the renaissance, wherein Stupidity had a place of her own.
-I tried to find a system in all the definitions of stupidity, and from thereon I developped my theory.Domheid056
+I tried to find a system in all the definitions of stupidity, and from thereon I developped my theory.

 But the book is not a dry academic treatise.
 The humour of the enterprise consists in the stylish approach of an apparent trivial subject as stupidity.
 I analyse in a festive way the stupidity that lies at the heart of our civilisation.
 Using cartoons, triumphal arches, gardenarchitecture, baroque ceilings, the royal family, poor excuses and science-fiction.
 Stupidity manifests itself in every walk of life, in each person, at all times.
 A study of stupidity therefore automatically assumes encyclopaedic dimensions.

-Stupidity is unwitting self-destruction.
+Can you make a short summary of the book… Stupidity is unwitting self-destruction.
 Stupidity is the ability to act against one’s best interests, with death as the extreme consequence.
 This talent is typical human.
 Unlike the animals that have an instinct for self-preservation, human beings are prepared to risk themselves and their kind for some crazy idea about race, nation or belief.
 So as not to be destroyed by their stupidity, humans were forced to develop their intelligence.
 All the strategies for the control of stupidity are what combine to form our civilisation.

 Life-threatening stupidity cannot be eradicated without eradicating mankind, which would be tantamount to stupidity squared.
 The only solution is to devise lasting new stratagems for thwarting stupidity.
 Seen in this light,stupidity is the engine that drives our civilization.
 Blunders stimulate progress, failure is the basis for success.

+Do any particular interesting experiences stand out from the time you were researching stupidity?
 I reached my own point of utter stupidity in 1992.
 After studying the subject for years I thought I had found the key to the world-riddle so to say.
 I mean: I really thought I had found the answer; I had noted down my theory on a sheet of paper, and it was beautiful, I could explain anything, which I did in fact in theaters, with much response.
 Then I started to work out my theory systematically, and the next two years were the most productive ones in my life.
 Then I returned to the initial page with the theory, and… I failed to grasp the essence.
 The same intelligence that had got me so far, turned against me, and I dived in a deep depression.
 It took me a year and a lot of sports (cycling every day for hours) to regain faith in the project.
 Then came a Dutch publisher, who took all the material with him, and since then the books are appearing.
 I never recovered the initial, megalomaniac idea, but the remains that are being published seduce me, off and on, to make an new attempt.
 I should know better; and indeed I do, but still I’m trying.
 That’s another definition of studipity: knowing better, but doing it anyway.

-11705413_698871436909778_2755659970654666573_oSo: my greatest stupidity: I thought I found the solution to all problems and then I failed to understand my own notes: with stress as the result!
+So: my greatest stupidity: I thought I found the solution to all problems and then I failed to understand my own notes: with stress as the result!
 Stress is thé modern form of selfdestructive stupidty!
 I became the victim of my own intelligence.
 Since then I developped my muscles as well.
 Since then I have tried to fail at the highest possible level; and that turned out to be the moral of the book.

 What is the best example of human stupidity that you have come across?
+That one is yet to come, I am afraid.

+Is it true that in Holland, when the book was first released, fans started clubs in which they attempted to out do each other with examples of their own stupidity?
 Indeed, their were two clubs, one in Friesland and one in Amsterdam.
 Actually they are fundraising to establish an Academy of Stupidity; the Dutch Ambassador in Madrid, who attended a lecture I gave overthere, said he would enjoy to give masterclasses about all te stupidities in the diplomatic world.
 One big problem seems to be that I have written things on the Dutch Royal family that hinders some people to contribute.

 The frogs, enjoying the freedom of their marshland, petitioned Jupiter to let them have a king who would put an end to the lax morals that prevailed there.
 With a smile, the father of the gods flung a log into the morass.
 When they had recovered from the shock, the frogs approached their king, and on examining him took to mocking him.
 The frogs then asked Jupiter for a proper king, whereupon he threw a watersnake into the marsh, which swallowed them all up.